If you are investing in the stock market, you might have listened to this phrase, “drawdown.” If not, you need to understand this crucial term.

 Before defining what drawdown is?
 Let’s look at a scenario.

-Slowly things started changing and markets became volatile thereafter, resulting in the shrinking of your portfolio gains.
+But due to the market fall, slowly things started changing and markets became volatile, which resulted in the shrinking of your portfolio gains.

-So, due to severe market correction, portfolio value dropped significantly and as of February 2025, your portfolio is at 17 lakhs.
-This means you still have an unrealized gain of 17 lakhs which is 17% returns.
+So, due to severe market correction, portfolio value dropped significantly, and as of February 2025, your portfolio is at 11.7 lakhs.
+This means you still have an unrealized gain of 1.7 lakhs, which is 17% returns.

 But when and why do drawdowns happen?

-Market-wide crashes are often driven by unforeseen economic or financial crises that trigger widespread panic, leading to sharp declines across asset classes.
-Some notable examples include:
+Market-wide crashes are driven by some unforeseen economic or financial crises, which can trigger widespread panic, leading to sharp declines across various asset classes.

-- 2008 Global Financial Crisis: The collapse of Lehman Brothers and the bursting of the housing bubble led to one of the worst financial crises in history.
-Stock markets globally plummeted, wiping out trillions in investor wealth.
+2008 Global Financial Crisis: One of the worst falls of markets was during the collapse of Lehman Brothers and the bursting of the housing bubble, which led to one of the worst financial crises in history.
+Stock markets globally plummeted, leading to the erosion of trillions of dollars of investor wealth.

-- 2020 COVID Crash: The sudden outbreak of COVID-19 led to global lockdowns, shutting down economies.
-Markets tumbled as uncertainty soared, with indices like the Nifty 50 and S&P 500 falling over 30% in a matter of weeks.
+2020 COVID Crash: The sudden outbreak of COVID-19 led to a global lockdown, shutting down economies.
+Markets have declined due to the uncertainty, and indices like the Nifty 50 and S&P 500 have fallen by over 30% in a matter of weeks.

-- 2022 Tech Stock Rout: A rapid increase in interest rates to combat inflation made high-growth tech stocks unattractive, leading to a sharp selloff in companies that were overvalued during the low-interest era.
+2022 Tech Stock Rout: A rapid increase in interest to control inflation made high-growth tech stocks unattractive, leading to a sharp sell-off in companies that were overvalued during the low-interest era.

 Do you know what the difference is between a crash and a correction?
 Is the current market fall a crash or a correction?